 By the time of Crocodile, Tobe Hooper was well into a decade of making consistently mediocre, forgettable and frequently downright bad films.
 In fact, his career nosedived so much so that while he was putting out about a film every second year in the 1990s, the decade ahead becomes increasingly more sporadic in its output.
 Crocodile is no different.
 It is as though Hooper no longer cared what he was making and is only going through the motions.
 He has simply gone with the standard formula plot of teens in peril that countless horror films have done before.
 The teens here are much more unlikeable than most almost none being sympathetic and their journey on foot back through the swamps almost entirely consisting of bickering and bitching at one another.

-The killer alligator/crocodile film has always had a dodgy reputation see the likes of The Great Alligator (1980), Dark Age (1987), Killer Crocodile (1990), Croc (2007), Primeval (2007) and Freshwater (2016), with only a few exceptions like Alligator (1980), Black Water (2007) and Rogue (2007).
+The killer alligator/crocodile film has always had a dodgy reputation see the likes of The Great Alligator (1980), Dark Age (1987), Killer Crocodile (1990), Croc (2007), Primeval (2007), Freshwater (2016) and The Hatching (2016), with only a few exceptions like Alligator (1980), Black Water (2007) and Rogue (2007).
 Crocodile is no different.
 The opening scene with the crocodile attacking a fisherman in his vehicle looks ridiculous.
 Wisely thereafter, Hooper keeps the crocodile only briefly glimpsed for most of the film, which at least effectively turns it into a shadowy menace.
 In Hoopers favour, he does pull off a couple of decent attack scenes with the full-size K.N.B.-provided crocodile one where Sommer Knight is trapped with her foot caught in a tree root and is devoured alive; another with the croc bursting in through a convenience store wall, smashing the store up then chomping a pick-up truck and causing the entire store to explode from spilt gasoline.

 Nu Image produced a sequel with Crocodile 2: Death Swamp (2002) from the same screenwriters but without Tobe Hooper in the directors seat.